I’ll come out and say it: my heart sinks every time a client comes to me with an off the plan contract to review. Why?

 She showed me the following examples demonstrating these principles:

 I’m a lawyer, not a property investment guru, so my observations are based on my own experience and may not apply to every situation.
 Give Sarah a call on 0428 408 757 if you need specialist property investment advice.

-And when you find something promising, email firstname.lastname@example.org the contract (before you sign!) and we’ll check it out for any legal issues.
+And when you find something promising, submit the contract here and we’ll check it out for any legal issues.